00rders/LAB_NOTES/PERSONAL_STUDY/PROJECTS/GEEK-SQUAD/interview.md

 # 🗣️ Geek Squad Interview Talking Points — Binder Overview

-> **Created by:** Julian Smith
-> **Purpose:** One-pager to reference or hand over during your Geek Squad interview.
-Explains the why, how, and structure of your custom tech binder.
+**Purpose:** Quick way to explain the value of my custom tech binder in the interview.

 ---

-## 🧠 Why I Made This Binder
+## 🧠 Why I Made It
-> "I started seeing patterns in tech support issues — most problems fall into predictable categories.
-So I created this binder to document efficient, repeatable workflows.
-It’s designed for speed, clarity, and customer communication."
+> "Most tech support issues fall into predictable patterns.
+I made this binder to document fast, repeatable workflows that make troubleshooting smoother and keep customer communication clear."

 ---

 ## 🛠️ How It Helps
-> "It helps reduce mental load during a busy shift.
-I can flip to a section, follow a checklist, and feel confident I’ve covered everything — while giving the customer a clear explanation at the end."
+> "It reduces mental load during busy shifts — I can flip to a section, follow a checklist, and be confident nothing’s missed.
+It also makes it easier to explain the fix to the customer."

-> "The formatting is print-ready for lamination and easy to train others with."

 ---

 ## 📂 What’s Inside
-Each category module includes:
 - Common symptoms
-- Tools and technician tips
+- Tools & technician tips
 - Step-by-step workflow
-- Customer-friendly explanation script
+- Customer-friendly explanation
-- A final success checklist
+- Final success checklist

 ---

-## 📘 The Playbook File
+## 📘 The Playbook
-> "There’s a best-practices file in progress too — not for fixing issues, but for how to think, communicate, and escalate as a tech.
-I left it flexible so I can tailor it to Geek Squad’s internal SOPs."
+> "Alongside it, I’ve built a Best Practices guide — focused on mindset, communication, and escalation.
+It’s flexible so it can adapt to Geek Squad’s SOPs."

 ---

 ## 🧾 Summary Pitch
-> "What I’m building isn’t just a binder — it’s a lightweight technician playbook.
-It’s built to scale, teach, and improve service delivery — and I’d love to adapt it for the way your team operates."
+> "It’s a lightweight technician playbook built to improve speed, consistency, and training.
+I’d be happy to adapt it to the way your team works."

 ---

 ## ✅ Bonus Line (If Asked a Tech Scenario)
-> "Can I show you how I handle that in my binder?"
+> "Can I show you how I’d handle that using my binder?"

-Then flip to the right printed page and walk them through it.
+Then flip to the page and walk them through it.

----